junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 Demons gather fast, even more than before, thick and sulfuric, clouding in, covering the sky.
 The morning hour looks like late in the afternoon right before a big thunderstorm.

-"It's okay, Dean," Charlie manages to keep the warm and small smile, even if it's shaking, even if it looks like she'd cry if she's still capable of.
-She reaches out a hand, as if trying to touch Dean's hand, but the mist that forms the shape of her finger dissipates the moment they touch.
+"It's okay, Dean," Charlie manages to keep her warm and small smile, even if it's shaking, even if it looks like she'd cry if she's still capable of.
+She reaches out a hand, as if trying to touch Dean's hand, but the mist that forms the shape of her finger dissipates the moment they touch, leaving only a chilling sensation on Dean's fingertip.
 "It's not your fault.
 I don't blame you.
+Never did.
 Not last time, not this time."

 Charlie looks at him in the eyes, fearful but film.
 "Save Cas.
 You need him."